In practice it will depend on various circumstances whether the use of encryption can give you more privacy, security or anonymity.

 We suggest the following guidelines when it comes to secure your communication or to secure any other kind of documents than emails.
 Please follow the instructions given in this document thouroughly if there is some information which you wanna handle to us in encrypted form:

 At first you will need to obtain a genuine copy of our public gpg key i.e. the estellnb.pubkey.asc file.
 Try to download the key file from different computers over different networks as available via the contact link from our main page; at best also via Tor: do nothing more than booting a clean computer from CD/DVD and execute sth. like torsocks wget http://www.elstel.org/auxil/estellnb.pubkey.asc.
+Use a Tails DVD for Tor or make sure with netstat -atupn that no harmful programs are running like f.i. an ssh daemon.
 Compare the obtained key files for equality.
+Do not take your USB stick with the key to an online computer which may always be compromised.
+Either compare for equality offline or use a read-only USB stick.
 You may also ask for the fingerprint via telephone though this is not a panacea either as telephone calls can be re-routed and eavesdropped as internet connections can.
 Be sure not to use a personal phone but perhaps a phone of a friend from a friend of yours.
 This is important because you will never know whether you are visiting the original site elstel.org or perhaps just an NSA mirror.
-Using our self signed https-certificate to fetch the key currently makes only sure that you are connecting to the same site all the time.
-It may be an advantage as the spoofing of web sites by intelligence agencies does not work with 100% reliability.
 You may additionally try to fetch the public key from one of the following key servers: keys.gnupg.net, pgp.mit.edu:11371, keyserver.ubuntu.com, pool.sks-keyserver.net, subkeys.pgp.net:11371 although we can not guaruantee the keys available there to be up to date which is a major disadvantage.
 Only the latest key must be used.

 Now supposing you have obtained a genuine copy of our public gpg-key you need to follow some precautions in order not to render encryption useless or even harmful.
 At first never create your messages on a computer which is online if you wanna encrypt this messages later on.
 Any computer connected to the internet can be compromised and rooted within seconds as soon as you just open your web browser or email program.
-Consequently use an own offline computer which is booted from a known-to-be-clean boot CD or DVD for creating and encrypting your message; delete the original message from RAM or with shred from disk, put the encrypted message on an USB stick and transfer the encrypted message to a computer which has access to the net.
+Even worse since about 2008 all modern PCs have a component called Intel ME (Management Extension).
+This component was virtually designed to allow remote maintenance for your PC.
+However intelligence services may exploit security vulnerabilities of this component in order to log into any computer they want to (learn more here).
+Consequently use an own offline computer which is booted from a known-to-be-clean boot CD or DVD for creating and encrypting your message; delete the original message from RAM or with shred from disk, put the encrypted plain text message (no other file formats!) on an USB stick and transfer the encrypted message to a computer which has access to the net.
 At best unplug your network cable and blacklist your wifi device driver before booting.
 This is so important because we need to trust in encrypted messages not having already been eavesdropped at the sender.

 In case that you should already be targeted by a surveillance agency - whether you know about it or not - try to make sure that your hardware is clean.
 Note that f.i. the NSA regularely intercepts laptop shipments so that hardware ordered for your name may already be manipulated.
 The best way out may be a desktop computer built by your own where you can always see the mainboard and all components inside; notebooks tend to be hard to disassemble and you cannot do that every time you leave your computer unattendedly.
 Errors on a machine which can not be reproduced on another machine with the exactly same setup may either point to damaged or to manipulated hardware.
 Note that the necessary hardware manipulations may be rather hard to see, f.i. small alterations of the width of your USB-plugs.

 Last but not least tell us what security measures you have taken when sending your message to us.
 What kind of security mesaures may be appropriate depends on your threat scenario and the sensitivity of the information you wanna pass to us.
-Nonetheless we need to consider encrypting with public keys from others or openly storing private keys on computers which are used for web access and browsing to be piggery as that pretends some sort of elevated security where there is none.
+Nonetheless we need to consider online encryption or openly storing private keys on computers which are used for web access and browsing to be piggery as that pretends some sort of elevated security where there is none.
 One of the worst fallacies when it comes to any kind of security need is to trust in something that should not be trusted in.
 Either consider sending your message as plain text or try to take some minimum security measures to escort encryption.

 Finally we do not use our private key forever.
 All your encrypted messages may be stored by surveillance agencies or by some other party.
 Once they get the private key they can suddenly decrypt all of your messages!
 We are trying to avoid this by ultimately destroying our private keys at least whenever we have received information which can be considered sufficiently sensitive or whenever we did not succeed in shielding our private key as a mere preventive measure.
 We may save less sensitive messages in plain text along with our private key.
 New public keys will likely be signed with the old private key to make it easier for you to assert the source of the new key.
 However checking such a signature may be an insufficient measure because those who may have stolen the private key may also create their own successive key for eavesdropping; i.e. we believe there is little value in doing so.
 At best begin another time at point one.
 Revoked keys will be listed together with the new key under «contact» at the main page.
 Handle your own private keys likewise; at least those used to communicate with us.